 Numatic Henry Cordless HVB160

-Cordless vacuums have become increasingly popular due to their convenient design, so it's no surprise that Numatic have a cordless version of the Henry.
+Cordless vacuums have become increasingly popular, so it's no surprise Numatic have a cordless version of the Henry.
 It has many of the same features as the corded version, but comes with two 36V batteries and a one-click battery swap system.

 With a run-time of just 20 minutes on high power, the HVB160 probably isn't a great choice for cleaning large areas (although it increases to 30 minutes on low power).
 Even so, the lack of a cord means it's great for small cleaning jobs, and the two supplied battery packs means you can double the run-time without spending more money.